rita-morozova/employees-database/README.md

-# Employees Database
+# Employee Database

 ## Description
-An employees database built using a microservices architechture.
+An employee database built using a microservices architechture.
 A user can add/edit/delete employees from the database.

 ## Technologies used:
  - Spring Boot